Right To Repair

 The Mind’s I‘ and also ‘Gödel, Escher, Bach – An Eternal Golden Braid‘ deal exactly with these issues.

-So can we conclude Dawkins has fallen into the trap of asserting a scholar’s distinction in one field implies authority in another?
+So, can we conclude that Dawkins has fallen into the trap of asserting that a scholar’s distinction in one field implies authority in another?

 As I said, almost.
 On page 280 Dawkins saves himself, on the edge, with this little remark: